Enabling mixed-precision in spectral element codes: Methodology

 \section{Methodology}

-Adapting an application to use mixed-precision is a costly process that is currently hard to automate.
-It requires manual modification of data-structures types and both mathematical and communication library calls.
-We propose a methodology, captured in~\Cref{fig:flow}, to assess which parts of a program can benefit from such work with the help of tools.
-Candidate code sections must:\\[-6mm] \begin{itemize} \item achieve a significant speed-up when using lower precision (eg. {\tt binary32}) data types and operations (speed-up check); \item achieve required accuracy with lower-precision operations (accuracy check). \end{itemize}
+Adapting an application to use mixed-precision is a challenging and time-consuming process.
+It involves the manual modification of data-structures types, and of both mathematical and communication library calls.
+It is still unclear if, and to what extent, it is possible to automate such a process.
+Here we propose a methodology, captured in~\Cref{fig:flow}, to assess which parts of a program can benefit from such work with the help of tools.
+Candidate code sections must both achieve a significant speed-up when using lower precision (eg. {\tt binary32}) data types and operations (\emph{speed-up check}) and achieve required accuracy with lower-precision operations (\emph{accuracy check}).

-In the first step, we profile the program to identify the most-time consuming code sections and, possibly, produce roofline models, which we also use to evaluate the potential speed-up of moving computation and communications to lower precision.
-In the second step, we check a possibility for the precision cropping and the yielded accuracy with Verificarlo VPREC and MCA backends.
-The backends estimate the error introduced by lower, eg {\tt binary32}, precision on the designated code sections.
+First, the program is profiled to identify the most-time consuming code sections and, possibly, produce roofline models, which we also use to evaluate the potential speed-up of moving computation and communications to lower precision.

+Then, we check opportunities for precision cropping with the Verificarlo VPREC and MCA backends.
+The user must specify a target accuracy threshold on one or multiple outputs; optimizations that degrade accuracy over the target threshold will not be considered.
+This threshold is application and quantity dependent; usually, it is chosen by the application owner who knows how many significant digits are needed for a given computation.
+The backends estimate the error introduced by lower, eg. {\tt binary32}, precision on the designated code sections.
 VPREC is used first on each section separately.
 The forward error of the output is monitored.
 If it raises above a user's defined threshold, the section is filtered out.
 The set of candidate sections is further pruned thanks to the MCA backend, which eliminates sections that are unstable with stochastic rounding.

 Regarding the accuracy, this methodology does not give formal guarantees on the error for arbitrary datasets.
 However, by using different datasets in the pruning step, the user can efficiently eliminate code sections that are too sensitive to lower precision computations.
-Our contribution consists, therefore, in providing an automatic and affordable methodology for reducing the scope of code considered for porting to lower precision.
+Our contribution consists, therefore, in providing a step-by-step tool-driven methodology for reducing the scope of code considered for porting to lower precision.

 After the automatic pruning, the expert should modify the code to use lower precision when needed and validate the new algorithm error guarantees.
 This step follows with time-to-solution and energy-to-solution measurements.
 In the following sections, we demonstrate this methodology on the Nekbone mini-app as well as on the Neko application.